matthane/script.audiooffsetmanager/README.md

   - When the audio stream changes during playback
   - When the audio offset is adjusted
   - When the player is unpaused

   This helps synchronize the audio and video streams more accurately, ensuring a smoother viewing experience.

-- **Modular Design**: The addon is built with a modular architecture, allowing for easy maintenance and future enhancements.
+- **Modular Event-Driven Design**: The addon is built with a modular, event-driven architecture, allowing for easy maintenance and future enhancements.

 This addon streamlines your viewing experience by automating the process of audio delay adjustment, ensuring that once you've configured the appropriate offsets, they are dynamically applied for each type of content.